MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

    ![Assign holographic anchor box](media/holographic-anchor-drag-model.PNG "Assign holographic anchor box")

 5. Put on your [!include[pn-hololens](../includes/pn-hololens.md)], open the guide, and then use air tap and hold to move the holographic anchor directly over a physical object in your work environment.
-If you must rotate the object, use air tap and hold to move the blue spheres.
+If you need to rotate the object, use air tap and hold to move the blue spheres.

    ![Blue spheres](media/blue-spheres-digital-anchor.PNG "Blue spheres")